-Wouldn’t it be great if after publishing a new post on your WordPress website, the following happened … just from your web address:
+Wouldn’t it be great if after publishing new content on your WordPress website or blog, the following happened … all from your web address:

-• Search engines could find your posts faster,
+- Search engines could discover your pages faster,

-• Each content item you create on your site would have a unique identifier, making things easier to manage.
+- Every item of content added to your website would have a unique identifier, making things easier to manage.

 How To Set Up And Use WordPress Permalinks